NightShade256/Ferrous/README.md

 A simple, full featured (S)Chip-8 interpreter implementation in Rust.

+## Note

+Please **use a tagged release from the Github Releases page** as the master branch is always a WIP and may break from time to time.

 ## Building

 You can use the `ch8-sdl2` crate, to play ROM(s) with ease.